Persistence of Heterodimensional Cycles: Local stabilization of heterodimensional cycles in the saddle case

 Theorem \ref{thm:tied} immediately shows that cycles of type III can be stabilized.
 In this section we prove the same for type-II cycles in the following way.
 We let $|\alpha|<1$ (the case $|\alpha|>1$ is reduced to this one by the time-reversal).
-Then, we show that a generic one-parameter unfolding of a type-II cycle gives rise to a pair of tied cycles of type I and type II associated to $O_1$ and to a new saddle periodic point $O_2^\prime$ of index $d_1+1$.
-Next, we compute the value of the modulus $\theta$ for the new cycles: $\theta^\prime:=-\ln|\lambda|/\ln|\gamma^\prime|$, where $\gamma^\prime$ is the center-unstable multiplier of $O_2^\prime$, and show that by taking $\theta$ of the original cycle as a second parameter, we can make $\theta^\prime$ irrational, so that Theorem \ref{thm:tied} becomes applicable.
+Then, we show that a generic one-parameter unfolding of a type-II cycle gives rise to a pair of tied cycles of type I and type II associated with $O_1$ and to a new saddle periodic point $O_2^\prime$ of index $d_1+1$, see Figure \ref{fig:type2a}.
+Next, we compute the value of the modulus $\theta$ for the new cycles: $\theta^\prime:=-\ln|\lambda|/\ln|\gamma^\prime|$, where $\gamma^\prime$ is the center-unstable multiplier of $O_2^\prime$, and show that by taking $\theta$ of the original cycle as a second parameter and varying it, we can make $\theta^\prime$ irrational, so that Theorem \ref{thm:tied} becomes applicable.

 {\it Proof of Theorem \ref{thm:type2_2pfamily}.} Assume $|\alpha|<1$.
 Since $\Gamma$ is a cycle of type II, Lemma \ref{lem:type2_sechdc} is applicable to it (just replace $\tilde \Gamma$ by $\Gamma$ in the formulation of the lemma, and remove the tildes from the coefficients in \eqref{eq:sechdc:0a} and \eqref{eq:sechdc:0b}).
 This gives that for a sequence $\{(k_j,m_j)\}$ of pairs of positive even integers satisfying $k_j,m_j\to \infty$ and